 Jan.
 6 panel probes Trump's 'siren call' to extremists

 WASHINGTON -- The Jan.
-6 committee is preparing to highlight the way violent far-right extremists answered Donald Trump's 'siren call' to come to Washington for a big rally, as some now facing rare sedition charges over the deadly U.S. Capitol attack to overturn the presidential election.
+6 committee is set to highlight the way violent far-right extremists answered Donald Trump's "siren call" to come to Washington for a big rally, as some now face rare sedition charges over the deadly U.S. Capitol attack and effort to overturn the 2020 presidential election.

 The panel investigating the Jan.
-6, 2021, Capitol siege is set to convene Tuesday for a public hearing probing what it calls the final phase of Trump's multi-pronged effort to halt Joe Biden's victory.
+6, 2021, Capitol siege convenes Tuesday for a public hearing probing what it calls the final phase of Trump's multipronged effort to halt Joe Biden's victory.
 As dozens of lawsuits and false claims of voter fraud fizzled, Trump tweeted the rally invitation, a pivotal moment, the committee said.
 The far-right Proud Boys, Oath Keepers and others now facing criminal charges readily answered.

 What the committee intends to probe Tuesday is whether the extremist groups, including the Proud Boys, Oath Keepers and QAnon adherents who had rallied for Trump before, coordinated with White House allies for Jan.
 6. The Oath Keepers have denied there was any plan to storm the Capitol.